wlg0005/Cyber-FastTrack-Spring-2021/README.md

 Competing solo is a completely different feeling since I was no longer able to rely on my teammates in my weak areas.
 Overall, enjoyed the competition and looking forward to see which scholarships I will qualify for!

-Feel free to contact me if you want to discuss challenges!
+Feel free to contact me if you want to discuss the challenges or anything else!
   * Email: wlg0005@uah.edu
   * Discord: Ducky#4488